datacamp-content/courses-chamberlain-handling-missing-data-with-imputations-in-r/slides/chapter_1_7f3002bc5fc4ccdff32c9d6cdb715bc7.md

 `@script`
-Welcome to this course
+Welcome to this chapter on inspecting incomplete data

-We will see how to impute missing data in R

 ---
-## Inspecting incomplete data
+## The nhanes dataset

 ```yaml
 type: "FullSlide"